cpilipis/Shape_Engine/README.md

 You can add the -res argument for changing the resolution from 640X480 to something else.
 For example:
 `./Shape example_level.txt -res 1920 1080`

+The controls are as follows:
+- Arrow keys to move
+- Push space to trigger your own death
+- If you died, your player will turn a solid red.
+Push the down arrow key to respawn

 ### Stuff I may want to do

 - Implement visible spikes/hazards that actually l for the player to avoid other than pits